Victor Mancini of the Rangers skates during rookie minicamo at the...

 Victor Mancini of the Rangers skates during rookie minicamo at the team's training facility in Greenburgh, N.Y., on Sept.
 12. Credit: Neil Miller

 When the Rangers opened training camp, there seemed to be few spots available to be won by newcomers.
-Technically, the sixth and seventh defenseman spots were open, but Zac Jones seemed positioned to claim the sixth and veteran Chad Ruhwedel was the likely pick to be the seventh.
+Technically, the sixth and seventh defenseman spots were open, but Zac Jones seemed positioned to claim the sixth and veteran Chad Ruhwedel was most people's pick to be the seventh.

-“I've stated that I think he's had a real good camp,’’ Rangers coach Peter Laviolette said of Mancini before the Rangers faced the Bruins again Thursday at Madison Square Garden.
+“I've stated that I think he's had a real good camp,’’ Rangers coach Peter Laviolette said of Mancini before the Rangers’ 5-2 victory over the Bruins Thursday at Madison Square Garden.
 “I thought he was noticeable.
 We left those games – the rookie games against Philadelphia, I thought he played really well down there.
-He's looked good in the scrimmages and practices and he's played well in exhibition.
+He's looked good in the scrimmages and practices, and he's played well in exhibition.
 So, yeah, he's in the mix, with others.’’

 “I don't really think it changes everything,’’ Mancini said after the Rangers’ very optional morning skate in Greenburgh.
 “Obviously, I was very excited to score that goal.
 But the process doesn't change.
 You come back to the rink the next day and you’ve got to keep putting in that work.
 You’ve got to keep working hard … taking care of your body.
 You know, I think it's awesome, but the process doesn't change.’’